0

 The longer we try, the easier it gets to summon up a positive picture of our beloved.
 The more we practice kindness, the easier it is to recall that our partner is also a human who is experiencing life alongside us.
 It becomes easier to offer a smile and to extend an olive branch to the person who is in the struggle with us – not against us.

-Subscribe to Gottman Love Notes and get the latest on relationships, therapy, and much more from the experts.
-Receive a free PDF and access to special pricing on Gottman products every month.
+Subscribe to Gottman Love Notes and get regular relationship tips and resources from the experts, plus a monthly free couples exercise and access to special pricing on Gottman products.

 Sanaa Hyder is a psychotherapist practicing in New York City.
 She is a writer, gives talks on relationships, and presents the Seven Principles Program for couples.
 To learn more about her, visit her website.